Revised and effective: 1st November 2019

 · a frivolous or vexatious request

-· the information relates to commercially sensitive decision making process
+· the information relates to a commercially sensitive decision-making process

 · access would be unlawful or denying access is required or authorised by law (e.g. we have a duty of confidentiality to our client’s and will not provide access to personal information about you if it will breach that duty)